The Learning Approach to Games: Discrete Games

-where $d^{t,x;i}$ is the metric player $i$ equips the space $\cP(\cA^i)$ under the equivalence $=^{t,x;i}$. \end{itemize} We say $\vec\varphi \in \sM_\varphi^{\bN_0}$ is an $(\e, r, \d)$-uncertain equilibrium if it is an $(\e, r, \d)$-uncertain equilibrium for all $(t,x)\in\dbT\times\dbS_t$. \end{definition} We remark that condition (iii) aligns with the abstract notion of convergence defined in the Introduction.
-We have presented it by relying on the priors of players, as this approach is more intuitive and aligns better with the established notations.
-In essence, we are imposing a further condition (ii) on estimations to achieve a more favorable concept of equilibrium.
+\end{itemize} \end{definition} Note that condition (iii) aligns with the recurrence defined in Definition \ref{def:recurrence}.
+We further impose condition (ii) on estimations to obtain a more favorable notion of equilibrium.
 Later in this section, we will introduce an additional learning parameter and discuss how to incorporate it into this definition.